 When we do well

 We are always pleased to hear when we have done something particularly well, and the comments forms at all National Park Visitor Centres are an easy way to record and submit your views.
-Alternatively, you can email firstname.lastname@example.org or phone her on 01969 652326.
-Your comments will be passed on to the appropriate officer.
+Alternatively, you can email email@example.com or phone her on 01969 652326.
+Your comments will be passed on to the appropriate officer and their line manager where appropriate, and we report compliments to our senior management team on a six-monthly basis.

 When things go wrong

-The National Park Authority has an effective procedure for recording and dealing with your complaints.
-Details of our complaints procedure/how to make a complaint can be downloaded here.
+The National Park Authority has an effective procedure for receiving and dealing with your complaints.
+Please see our Complaints Policy, including details of how to make a complaint, here.

-Alternatively, please email email@example.com or phone 01969 652326 for further advice or to obtain a copy of the Authority’s complaints policy.
+Alternatively, please email the complaints officer firstname.lastname@example.org or phone 01969 652326 for further advice or to obtain a copy of the Authority’s complaints policy by post or email.
+If you would like any help or support when submitting a complaint, Lesley will be very happy to assist.

 Complaints about the behaviour of Members are dealt with under a separate process.
 Please see the guidance here.